 - Families save 10% of their discretionary income

 - Families save over a period of 10 years; and

 - Students work 10 hours per week while attending college

-Discretionary income is typically defined as total after-tax income, minus all minimal survival expenses such as food, medicine, housing, utilities, insurance, transportation, etc.
+Discretionary income is typically defined as total after-tax income, minus all minimal survival expenses such as food, medicine, housing, utilities, insurance, transportation, and so on.

 The Lumina Foundation states that for the purposes of these benchmarks, any income above 200% of the federal poverty level is “discretionary.”
-For a family of 4 in 2017, that would be any income over $49,200.
+For a family of four in 2020, that would be any income over $52,400.

 Following this formula, a family making an average of $100,000 annually might save 10% of the remaining $44,500, or $445 per month.
 Over 10 years, that’s more than $53,000 saved for college.
 With a student working 10 hours per week for 50 weeks per year at the current $7.25 minimum wage, that’s an additional $3,625, for a total contribution of $14,500 over four years.

 Of course, if your income increases or decreases, your contributions can be adjusted accordingly.
 And you can always make this methodology go further by using a tax-advantaged savings tool to grow your money over time.

 While it’s easy to get sticker shock from skyrocketing college costs, remember that the amount you need to save is likely much lower.